TritonDataCenter/containerpilot/documentation/12-configuration/README.md

 ### Commands & arguments

-All executable fields, such as `health`, `preStart`, and `onChange`, accept both a string or an array.
+All executable fields, including `services/health`, `preStart`, `preStop`, `postStop`, `backends/onChange`, `task/command`, and `telemetry/sensors/check`, accept both a string or an array.
 If a string is given, the command and its arguments are separated by spaces; otherwise, the first element of the array is the command path, and the rest are its arguments.

 **String command**